pvandervelde/mindvortex/src/posts/2022-09-09-Robotics-a-bumper-for-scuttle-software.md

 ```

 I found that defining a contact sensor for Gazebo requires getting the link ID correct.
 In order to
-do so you need to follow these rules:
+do so you need to follow these steps:

 - The bumper contact information needs to be defined inside a [`gazebo`](https://classic.gazebosim.org/tutorials?tut=ros_urdf&cat=connect_ros)
   element.
 This `gazebo` element should have a `reference` attribute that points to the link that is